I have to agree with Magic on this one.

 The Lakers' response?

 Add Kareem-Abdul Jabbar, another pivot man who has a legitimate claim to being the best ever, along with his own amount of star power.
 The immediate impact on the Lakers' success was minimal.
 Kareem won a couple of MVPs in the 1970s, but it wasn't until the Lakers added another superstar, Magic Johnson, that their balloon really took off.
 Shortly thereafter they added James Worthy, who was pretty damn close to a third superstar (Michael Jordan lite?).
 The Lake Show added five more titles during the 1980s.
 The purple got old and weary yet again, and we all know what happened this time.
-Jerry West (another Laker superstar) spotted Kobe Bryant, did everything in his power to land him.
+Jerry West (another Laker superstar) spotted Kobe Bryant, and then did everything in his power to land him.
 Soon thereafter came Shaquille O’Neal, and the rest was history.

 For the most part, the Boston Celtics have not adopted the "superstar" approach to building NBA teams.
 Larry Bird had superstar cache.
 Beyond that and prior to 2008, I'm not sure what other Celtic was legitimately a superstar.
 Bill Walton and Tiny Archibald were both past their primes when they joined the green.
 Ditto for Pete Maravich.
 Bill Russell and Dave Cowens both won MVPs.
 Does winning that award alone catapult you into superstar status?
 I say no.

 Part of being a superstar is scoring points by the boatload.
 Another part of it is walking the walk.
 Neither Cowens nor Russell were media celebrities the way Chamberlain, Jabbar, Magic, Kobe, and Shaq were.
-One the one hand, Bird was an ordinary Joe who shoveled his own snow, mowed his own grass, and drank generic beer to save money.
+On the one hand, Bird was an ordinary Joe who shoveled his own snow, mowed his own grass, and drank generic beer to save money.
 On the other hand, Bird also did commercials, talked trash, did his share of boasting, and enjoyed a cult-like following among NBA fans around the world.
 So like it or not, Larry, you were a superstar.

 Where I'm headed with all this is that from the 1960s through the 1980s, the Lakers-Celtics match-ups were billed as glitz versus hardhats.
 The blue-collar Celtics against Showtime from Hollywood.
 I bought into this back then.
 The more I think about it, however, I like Magic's point better.
 The Lakers are about building teams around superstars, while the Celtics are about building teams.